shahidraza77/Disseminator/README.md

 # Disseminator
 This project was generated with Angular CLI version 8.3.4.
+# About
+A single page application (SPA) which can be used by the user to express his/her point of view on a topic of his/her interest in the form of post.
+One can also comment on others post adding on his view on that topic

 # Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 # Code scaffolding